 How long does it take to progress?

 This is a tricky one and it totally depends on your pre-existing sporting ability.
 If you are entirely new to the water it may take longer for you to get used to it than someone who has canoed, skateboarded or surfed since they were younger.
 If you are relatively fit, you will manage fabulously.
 Whatever pace you start at, and how long it takes you to get planning, you are still doing incredibly.
-Ball park figure would be about two weeks of solid daily windsurfing to go from total beginner to being able to turn around and come back.
+A ballpark figure would be about two weeks of solid daily windsurfing to go from total beginner to being able to turn around and come back.

 Do I need to be able to swim?